 2. Celebrate Divorce With A Cake

 You can even celebrate divorce with a custom divorce cake.
 After all, you can’t really throw a proper divorce party without a divorce cake, can you?
-Wedding cakes are such a symbolic part of marriage, divorce cakes a touch of poetic justice to the act of dissolving one.
+Wedding cakes are such a symbolic part of marriage, and divorce cakes are a touch of poetic justice to the act of dissolving one.

 3. Delete Your Ex’s Phone Number